Josephus-git/pokedex-web/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-You should create a `LICENSE.md` file in your project root with the license text.